tatiana-kim/ml-archaeo/README.md

-# Analysis of archaeological data using machine learning methods
+# Analysis of archaeological and environmental data using machine learning models
 - Random Forest
 - Catboost
 - Logistic Regression